ekeilty17/ekeilty17.github.io/_posts/derivative-series/2022-01-05-logarithms-and-exponentials.md

 \frac{d}{dx} e^x = e^x
 $$

 This is what makes $e$ such a special constant.
 It represents the fixed-point of the derivative operation.
 In fact, it is the unique fixed point.
 Thus, if another function is found to also be a fixed-point, then it must be equal to $e^x$.
+Maybe you should compute the derivative of $f(x) = \cos (x/i) + i \sin (x/i)$ where $i$ is an imaginary number with the property that $i^2 = -1$.